shelly-hub/deep-learning-challenge/README.md

 4. What steps did you take in your attempts to increase model performance?

 Using original data preprocessing method, changing hyperparameters do not help to increase model performance.
-Therefore, data is added in the analysis in order to help to improve model accuracy
+Therefore, aaditional data is added in the analysis in order to help to improve model accuracy

    - Data is added by adding the deleted column "EIN", this has improved model from 0.72 to 0.73 accuracy
    - Adding optimum layers to 3, and increasing neurons from 80 to 200 does improve a little.